elfsternberg/boggle-solver/docs/20190820_Boggle_C_FFI.md

 [C-corruption](https://www.youtube.com/watch?v=BL2Enp8d1Zk) is the order of the day.

-In the original boggle-solver, there is a function, `dict(path: &str) -> Node<char>` that takes a path to a dictionary file and returns a fully populated trie.
+In the original boggle-solver there is a function, `dict(path: &str) -> Node<char>` that takes a path to a dictionary file and returns a fully populated trie.
 We're going to use that function, wrap the results in an [opaque pointer](https://www.geeksforgeeks.org/opaque-pointer/) (a pointer the C programmer shouldn't examine internally), and return that pointer.
 That pointer has to be taken away from Rust's type handler.
 Rust needs to not worry about it, not borrow check it.
-It is a sinful object, lost to the world of C.  The Rust function `transmute` does
+It is a sinful object lost to the world of C.  The Rust function `transmute` does
 this:
 ```
 #[no_mangle]